Arapahoe County - Centennial

 If you wish to be a big part of your child’s life, unfortunately you may have to fight tooth and nail to protect your parental rights.
 The fact is that five out of six custodial parents are mothers, not fathers, according to the U.S. Census.
 However, that does not mean that the father will not be given an equal opportunity to receive custody rights.
 Child custody is decided in favor of the child’s best interests.
 Usually, and in an ideal situation, that means joint legal custody–both parents have legal decision-making abilities regarding their child.
 Other forms of child custody include sole legal custody, physical custody, split custody if you have multiple children that should be split up due to a potentially violent situation between the two, and visitation rights.

 - Child Support – Child support is an invaluable form of monetary support for the child and their custodial parent.
 It is only fair that the noncustodial parent contributes to the wellbeing of their child.
-We help both custodial and noncustodial clients reach a fair amount.
+Our Centennial divorce lawyers help both custodial and noncustodial clients reach a fair amount.

 - Spousal Support – Alimony, or spousal support, is a court-ordered payment to the lower earning spouse to help them during the duration of the divorce, pay for re-education, or if they are unlikely to be able to work in the future, support them until their death.
 Alimony orders are based on Colorado’s maintenance formula, which takes into account the length of the marriage, gross income, and many other factors.